 As an individual that has an insatiable curiosity for unconventional thinking, specific to human behavior, I’ve had friends introduce me a wide array of alternative information outlets.
 They introduced me to everything from the definitions of human psychology through astrology, numerology, and witchcraft.
 I also had one friend introduce me to the idea, by way of a book he read and loved, that suggested that aliens from other planets could teach us a lot about ourselves.

-Within the transmitted messages, aliens from another planet send to Earth, is a common subtext that suggests that the tenets of my political ideology are wrong, but who am I to question the superior intellect of an alien species?
-The first question this skeptic asks the author of human psychology by way of alien scripture is why do we assume that they are of a superior intellect?
+Within many of the transmitted messages these aliens from another planet sent to Earth, there was a common subtext that suggested that the tenets of my political ideology are wrong.
+The question that the reader was obliged to ask was, who am I to question the superior intellect of an alien species?
+The first question this skeptic would love to ask this author of human psychology, by way of alien scripture, is why do we assume that they are of a superior intellect?
 The collective thought, among certain corners of human authority, suggests that not only is there intelligent life out there, but it’s more intelligent than anything we meager humans can conceive.
 Sort of like the unlimited omniscience that the religious assign to their deity of choice.
 It would be just as foolish as those that suggest that there are no superior intellects out there, as it is to suggest that all other entities are of a superior intellect, but those that suggest the latter often have an agenda for doing so.

-What would be the point of worshiping a deity that had as much intelligence as we do, and what would be the point of reporting on the transmissions from space if the aliens were not of a superior intellect that could teach us a lot about human psychology?
+What would be the point of worshiping a deity that had a level of intelligence equal to our own, and what would be the point of reporting on the transmissions from space if the aliens were not of a superior intellect that could teach us a lot about human psychology?
 We should note that most alien transmissions align suspiciously with the author’s agenda and ideology.

 Too much reliance on alternative sources of information leads us to be vulnerable to half-truths that cause us to put too much stock in the more unconventional beliefs.
 Many unconventional thinkers now consider themselves more knowledgeable than those that ascribe to truths that are more conventional, because they have different knowledge that they believe equals more knowledge.
 I would have no problem with the purveyors of unconventional information if their consumers sought results.
 How many outlets, of this nature, provide straight verifiable points that pass peer review?
 How many of their messages devolve into motives and round about speculation that no one can refute?
 It’s that kind of information, in my opinion, that leads to so much confusion.